bevyengine/rfcs/rfcs/45-stageless.md

 ### Deciding when systems run with dependencies

-The main way users can configure systems is to say *when* they should run using the `.before`, `.after`, and `.in_set` methods.
+The main way users can configure systems is to say *when* they should run, using the `.before`, `.after`, and `.in_set` methods.
-These properties determine execution order relative to other systems and system sets and are called *dependencies*.
+These properties, called *dependencies*, determine execution order relative to other systems and system sets.
 These dependencies are collected and assembled to produce dependency graphs, which, along with the signature of each system, tells Bevy which systems can run in parallel.
 Dependencies involving system sets are later flattened into dependencies between individual pairs of systems.